You are here

 See employment outcomes from 1,200 respondents to a 2019 survey sent to alumni from classes of 1950 to 2018.
 Includes earnings by time since graduation and current employment relation to major.

-This booklet is a summary of selected data including enrollment, admissions, financial aid, and other data.
+Vital signs provide a summary of selected data including enrollment, admissions, financial aid, and other data.

-Massachusetts College of Art and Design is accredited by the the New England Commission of Higher Education (NECHE), formerly known as NEASC, and by the National Architectural Accrediting Board (NAAB).
+Massachusetts College of Art and Design is accredited by the New England Commission of Higher Education (NECHE), formerly known as NEASC, and by the National Architectural Accrediting Board (NAAB).

 Inquiries regarding the accreditation status should be directed to the College's administrative staff.